Does Renters Insurance Cover Fire Damage?

 Updated

-This is a great question, especially because fire is one of the most common named perils under renters insurance policies.
-Or, if your policy doesn't name covered perils, you probably have an "all-risk" policy, which would mean you're also covered if there's fire damage.
+Fire is one of the most commonly named perils under renters insurance policies.
+Or, if your specific policy doesn't name covered perils, you probably have "all-risk" renters insurance, which would also mean you're covered if a fire damages your personal property.

-From a personal property perspective, renters insurance covers anything that was damaged or destroyed because of the fire up to the policy limit.
-If you have a $25,000 policy limit and a $250 deductible, your insurer will pay you up to $24,750 to repair or replace your personal property.
+From a personal property perspective, renters insurance covers anything that was damaged or destroyed because of the fire up to the policy's limit.
+If you have a $25,000 policy limit and a $250 deductible, your insurer will pay you up to $24,750 to repair or replace your personal property that gets damaged or destroyed by the covered incident of fire.

-There is often a per item limit on coverage that will differ depending on your policy.
+There's often a per-item limit on coverage that can differ depending on your policy.
 Keep in mind that a fire doesn't have to come from inside your home to be covered, and the item doesn't have to be inside your home to be covered, either.
-If the property is outside your home, you'll have less coverage, but you'll still get something.
+If the property is outside your home, you'll have less coverage, typically capped at 10% of your personal property coverage limit, but you'll still get some reimbursement as long as the claim is approved.

 The other half of renters insurance is liability coverage, which also applies when there's fire damage.
 Let's say you accidentally burn someone or their belongings.
 Maybe you left a candle lit in your apartment and started a small fire.

-If your insurer finds that you're responsible for the resulting damage, your renters insurance will pay for your liability.
-This could include medical bills and legal costs, if there's a lawsuit, up to your liability limit.
+If your insurer finds that you're responsible for the resulting damage, your renters insurance can pay for legal expenses if necessary.
+This could include medical bills and attorney and court costs, if there's a lawsuit, up to your liability coverage limit.

-Most renters insurance policies have a liability limit of $100,000.
-You can always pay for higher limits if you think you need the coverage.
+Most renters insurance policies have a liability coverage limit of $100,000, but you can always pay for higher limits if you think you need the coverage.
 If you aren't sure, talk to an independent insurance agent to evaluate all of your options.

-Yes, there are exclusions where fire damage isn't covered by your renters insurance.
-The primary exclusion is where you intentionally started the fire.
+There are some exclusions in which renters insurance doesn't cover fire damage.
+The primary exclusion is if you intentionally started a fire.
 No intentional loss is covered by renters insurance, fires included.

 One additional note is that fire damage to your car isn't covered, but personal property in the car could be.
-Because the personal property isn't in your home, the coverage limit would be lower.
+But because the personal property isn't in your home, the coverage limit would be lower.
+To have protection for your car against fire damage, make sure you have comprehensive coverage under your auto insurance policy.

 renters